Category: Cognition & Learning

 Levels of Processing

-You Are About to Run a Memory Experiment on Yourself
+You Are About to Run a Memory Study on Yourself

 Actors who memorize scripts don’t succeed by repeating lines over and over.
 Research shows they do something different: they focus on meaning.
 The deeper they process a line — understanding motivation, emotion, and context — the better it sticks.